-Turn Off the Power
+Turning off the Power

 Before you examine or touch the water heater wiring or electrical connections, turn off the power to the circuit that supplies the water heater.
-In most cases, the circuit is served by a 30-amp, double-pole breaker.
-Switch off the appropriate breaker in the breaker box, then use an electrical tester to be sure that the circuit is off by testing at the water heater.
+In most cases, the circuit is served by a 30-amp, double-pole circuit breaker.
+Switch off the appropriate breaker in the breaker box, then use an electrical voltage tester to make sure that the circuit is off by testing at the water heater.

 Understanding Water Heater Wiring

 Electric water heaters require a 240-volt dedicated circuit, which serves only the water heater and no other appliances or devices.
-The circuit wiring typically includes a 30-amp double pole breaker and 10-2 non-metallic (NM) or MC cable.
+The circuit wiring typically includes a 30-amp double-pole breaker and 10-2 non-metallic (NM) or MC cable.
 At the water heater, the black circuit wire connects to the black wire lead on the water heater, and the white circuit wire connects to the red or white wire lead on the water heater.

 The Bonding Question

 In any case, if you need a bonding wire, it usually consists of a 6 AWG bare copper wire connected to a ground clamp on each of the hot and cold water pipes.
 Each clamp should be on a smooth part of the pipe and not too close to any fittings; the pressure of the clamp may stress soldered joints and valve connections.
 When replacing a water heater, it's a simple matter of making sure the jumper connections are in place after you finish installing the new water heater.